Wireless Type 1 Interconnection Service (Type 1) - V9.0

 You can initiate trouble reports for Wholesale Products and Services via electronic or manual interfaces enabling you to initiate, change, and cancel trouble reports to CenturyLink.
 CenturyLink will update you on the status of your trouble report through final disposition.
 If your end-users experience problems with their wireless service, provisioned with CenturyLink provided products and services, their first point of contact is you, their wireless service provider.
 Prior to issuing a trouble report to CenturyLink, you must isolate your end-user's trouble to the CenturyLink provisioned product or service.

-The electronic method is Customer Electronic Maintenance and Repair System (CEMR) it is a graphical user interface to CenturyLink Operation Support Systems for trouble administration activities such as creating and editing trouble reports, monitoring status and reviewing trouble history on Circuit IDs.
-To learn more about CEMR, see Customer Electronic Maintenance and Repair (CEMR).
+The electronic method is Customer Electronic Maintenance and Repair-Maintenance Ticketing Gateway System (CEMR-MTG), a graphical user interface to CenturyLink Operation Support Systems for trouble administration activities such as creating and editing trouble reports, monitoring status and reviewing trouble history on Circuit IDs.
+To learn more about CEMR-MTG, see Customer Electronic Maintenance and Repair-Maintenance Ticketing Gateway (CEMR-MTG).

 The manual method for Type 1 maintenance and repair problems are reported to the CenturyLink Customer Service Center 800 784-3414.